Virginia Personal Injury Lawyers

 To begin with, the statute of limitations for sexual abuse of children or incapacitated individuals in Virginia is twenty years from the date the sexual abuse cause of action “accrues.”
 See Va.
 Code sec.
 8.01-243(D).
 The accrual date for sexual abuse against children in Virginia is the date the clock starts to run toward the statute of limitations, and the cause of action will accrue on one of two events.

 First, the statute of limitations will begin to run for children twenty years after the abuse claim accrues.
 For a child, the claim accrues when the abuse victim turns 18 years old, which means the lawsuit must be filed within 20 years of the accrual date or else the action will be barred by the statute of limitations.
-That means, generally speaking, a victim of childhood sex abuse would have until their 38th birthday to file suit to recover.
+That means, generally speaking, a victim of childhood sex abuse would have until their 38th birthday to file suit against the abuser to recover.
+Please see below for different rules against entities like churches, businesses, etc.

 Second, and alternatively, the statute of limitations for sexual abuse or sexual assault may start to run or accrue when “the fact of the injury and its causal connection to the sexual abuse is first communicated to the person by a licensed physician, psychologist, or clinical psychologist.” [i] Put a little differently, a sexual abuse victim may not fully grasp that their emotional or psychological injuries are due to the sexual abuse they experienced, or they may repress their understanding of the abusive event, perhaps due to post traumatic stress disorder or other psychological conditions.